Millennial AI

 What this engagement covers and where it stops.

-The vendor selection engagement ends at a recommendation and negotiation support.
+Vendor selection ends at a recommendation and negotiation support.
 It doesn't include implementation or ongoing vendor management.

 Implementing the chosen solution

-Vendor selection and technical implementation are separate engagements.
-Once you've selected a vendor or decided to build, the actual integration, configuration, and deployment work is scoped as a separate project.
+Vendor selection and technical implementation are scoped separately.
+Once you've selected a vendor or decided to build, integration, configuration, and deployment are its own engagement.

 Ongoing vendor management or contract administration

-You enter the vendor relationship with the right terms, protections, and pricing structure.
-Managing the relationship over time (usage tracking, renewal negotiations, issue escalation) is your team's responsibility after the engagement closes.
+You enter the vendor relationship with the right terms and pricing structure.
+Managing it over time (usage tracking, renewal negotiations, issue escalation) is your team's responsibility after the engagement closes.

 Legal review or contract execution